python/devguide/triaging.rst

 invalid
     Used manually for PRs that do not meet basic requirements and automatically added by bedevere when PR authors attempt to merge maintenace branches into the master branch.
-During competitions, this label causes the PR to not count towards the author's contributions.
+During events such as the October Hacktoberfest, this label will prevent the PR from counting toward the author's contributions.

 needs backport to X.Y
     Used for PRs which are appropriate to backport to